 CLC 319; INS (as approved by program director); BUA 423, 450, 460

 These courses bring together the separate strands developed in the business and language foundation courses.
+On-campus courses are team-taught.
 The internship and study abroad requirements enable students to convert classroom knowledge into working knowledge tempered by experience.

-319. Foundations in Culture.
-(3 hours) This course introduces the student to the concept of culture and related theoretical questions as well as to aspects of the French, German, Japanese and Spanish-speaking cultures that are part of the CLC program.
-Prerequisites: admission to the CLC Program and JPN 202, FRE/GER/ SPA 230, or instructor’s permission.
-Odd Falls
+319. Foundations in Culture (3 hours) This course introduces the student to the concept of culture and related theoretical questions as well as to aspects of the French, German, Japanese and Spanish-speaking cultures that are part of the CLC program.
+Prerequisite: admission to the CLC Program and JPN 202, FRE/GER/SPA 230, or instructor’s permission.